AdobeDocs/experience-manager-65.de-DE/help/forms/using/preview-xdp-forms-html.md

 ---
 title: Generieren einer HTML5-Vorschau eines XDP-Formulars
 seo-title: Generate HTML5 preview of an XDP form
-description: Auf der Registerkarte für die Vorschau im HTML-Format in LiveCycle Designer können Sie das Formular so darstellen, wie es in einem Browser angezeigt würde.
+description: Die Registerkarte "HTML in der Vorschau"in LiveCycle Designer kann verwendet werden, um Formulare so anzuzeigen, wie sie in einem Browser angezeigt werden.
 seo-description: Preview HTML tab in LiveCycle Designer can be used to preview forms as they appear in a browser.
 uuid: cbee956f-bf2d-40c5-8e03-58fce0fa215b
 products: SG_EXPERIENCEMANAGER/6.5/FORMS